 Recently, Alessa hosted a webinar on the best practices for writing Suspicious Activity Reports (SAR).
-I want to share with you a number of best practices that go along with SARs if they are to be an effective tool for both your FI and for law enforcement.
+I want to share with you a number of best practices that go along with SARs if they are to be an effective tool for both your Financial Institution (FI), and for law enforcement.

 The webinar was presented by Laurie Kelly, who has spent the last 35 years as an expert in the fields of accounting, finance, risk management, and regulatory compliance.

 For CAMLOs and experienced members of a compliance team, this may seem overly simple – but that is the point Laurie wanted to make.
 Keep it simple, straightforward and targeted for the audience you need to reach.